tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

  \
 In this case, the object returned by `tf.compat.v1.wrap_function` owns the state created within `f`, and the `__call__` method on it invokes the corresponding computation.

-Long story short, `tf.compat.v1.wrap_function` helps in incorporating graph construction code written against TensorFlow 1.x into TensorFlow 2.x programs. `wrap_function` constructs the same object as a `defun` decorated function, which provides the conceptual equivalent of graph construction and `Session.run`.
+Long story short, `tf.compat.v1.wrap_function` helps in incorporating graph construction code written against TensorFlow 1.x into TensorFlow 2.x programs. `wrap_function` constructs the same object as a `function` decorated function, which provides the conceptual equivalent of graph construction and `Session.run`.

 ### Serialization: Exporting SavedModel/GraphDefs